Eric Flint: Electronic publishing

-Eric Flint is noted as a co-founder and editor of the Baen Free Library which is an ongoing experiment in electronic publishing (e-books in multiple unencrypted formats) where Flint and the late Jim Baen convinced authors to post entirely unprotected free copies of various works for download over the internet.
-One early goal was to see if the release of free electronic content would increase the sales of their traditional print or (for-pay) electronic editions.
-As part of the initial phase, Flint has published a series of essays that in form have been part blog and part letters to the editor tracking the experiment and championing the practice.
+Eric Flint is noted as a co-founder and editor of the Baen Free Library.
+The library is an ongoing experiment in electronic publishing where Flint and Jim Baen advocated for the availability of unprotected e-books in multiple online formats.
+This initiative aimed to assess whether offering free electronic versions of books could boost sales of their print or paid electronic counterparts.
+As part of the initial phase, Flint has published a series of essays that in form have been part of blog and letters to the editor tracking the experiment and championing the practice.

-Financially, it seems to be working out for publisher Baen Books, as they have embraced unencrypted e-book publication for all their works available in a variety of common formats.
-Usually eighty to a hundred titles are available in the Baen Free Library at any given time.
-In most cases, the works involved are the early volumes in continuing series, appetite whetters, where readers might be likely to purchase later works in the same series.

-All new Baen Books can also be purchased as e-books in the same unencrypted formats as the free library through Baen WebScriptions.
-As an added wrinkle one can purchase a monthly collection of five bundled works in the release stage of publication at Baen's.
+Baen Books have adopted a model of unencrypted e-book publication for all their works, providing works in various common formats.
+This approach is often applied to the early volumes of ongoing series, with the intent that readers may purchase subsequent installments.
+New releases are also available as e-books in the same unencrypted formats as the free library through Baen WebScriptions.
+With this model, subscribers can purchase a monthly collection of five bundled works in the release stage of publication.
 Once the bundle reaches four months from its scheduled release date in print, about half of the work is serialized and available to readers purchasing the advanced peek.
 A month later, the next quarter, followed by the last quarter, available about a month on average ahead of any printed work.
 The last delivery contains the copyedited e-book version of the book.

-One can also purchase electronic Advanced Reader Copies, which are not a part of the monthly bundle, but are available for purchase.
-These followed a successful experiment with an online eMagazine, called the Grantville Gazette (more below—see 1632 series).
-They are unproofed manuscripts and are full of typos and errors.
-They are unedited from the author's word processor; however, they are available even before the first part of the monthly bundles.
+In addition to the bundled offerings, electronic Advanced Reader Copies (ARCs) can be purchased separately.
+These followed a successful experiment with an online eMagazine, called the Grantville Gazette (see 1632 series).
+These ARCs are unproofed manuscripts and may contain numerous errors and typos.
+However these are released before the first part of the monthly bundles.
 These copies do not include the final proofed version, which is available only in the single or monthly bundle for that book.
-In March 2007, Flint began acting as publisher of a for-fee web-access version of the gazette.
+In March 2007, Flint began acting as publisher of a for-free web-access version of the gazette.

 Flint also helmed Jim Baen's Universe, an e-zine published from 2006 until 2010.

-Death
+Death and tributes

 Flint died on July 17, 2022, at the age of 75 in East Chicago, Indiana.

+In February 2024, WordFire Press released an alternative history anthology, A Bit of Luck: Alternate Histories in Honor of Eric Flint (ISBN 978-1-68057-613-9) as a memorial work.
+Edited by Lisa Mangum, the anthology included 20 short stories by authors that included Charles E. Gannon and Kevin J. Anderson with profits supporting the endowment fund for Superstars Writing Seminars.